Islandora/documentation/docs/installation/manual/preparing_a_webserver.md

 **N.B.** This code block uses **backticks**, not single quotes; this is an important distinction as backticks have special meaning in `bash`.

+**Note** If doing this in the terminal, replace "whoami" with your username and remove the backticks

 ```bash
 sudo usermod -a -G www-data `whoami`
 sudo usermod -a -G `whoami` www-data